Skip to main content

 In accordance with the Law on Higher Education, the National Council for Higher Education is responsible for ensuring the development and promotion of the quality of higher education.

-The Institute for Education Quality and Evaluation is a body established by the government with the aim of evaluation of education and providing recommendations for the provision of the system of quality education.
-Key activities of the Institute are defining standards in education, evaluation of education, training participants in the education system.
+The Institute for the Evaluation of Quality in Education is a body established by the Government with the aim of evaluating education and providing recommendations for providing quality education.
+Key activities of the Institute include defining standards in education, evaluation of education and training stakeholders in the education system.

-The Institute for Improvement of Education is a body established by the Republic of Serbia with the aim of monitoring, ensuring and improving the quality and development of the educational system, for the purposes of performing development, advisory, research and other expert activities in the area of preschool, primary and secondary education.
+The Institute for the Advancement of Education is a body established by the Republic of Serbia with the aim of monitoring, ensuring and improving the quality and development of the educational system, and undertaking advisory, research and other expert activities in the areas of preschool, primary and secondary education.

 The Commission for Accreditation and Quality Assurance is in charge of ensuring the quality of higher education.
-Its aim is to contribute to maintaining and improvement of the quality of higher education as well as the compliance of the education system with internationally recognised standards.
+Its aim is to contribute to maintaining and improving the quality of higher education as well as to ensure compliance of the education system with internationally recognised standards.